 I’m not proud of using smartphone to read articles on the bed.
 But this is a habit many people have.
 Reading in low light is bad for your eyes if the phone emits a lot of bright light.

 There are apps that you can use to reduce the light.
 A better option is to have a dark theme.
 Reddit already has this option.
 Maybe they’re aware of their users being nocturnal!

 How to create a dark mode?

 But this seemed very easy and I gave it a try.
 I wrote something on my own which was a horrible code.

 Copy the code, save as HTML file and open in a browser to see how this works.
-It is pretty much like the below box.
+It is pretty much like the first box in the demo.

 This one works as expected.
 But I tell you this wasn’t easy.
 First thing is that the JS recognized only RGB code and not HEX.
 It took me a while to figure that out.
 It switches background color inline only.
 Also if you refresh the browser, background color goes back to default.